smart-edge-open/specs/doc/getting-started/network-edge/controller-edge-node-setup.md

 To use the playbooks, several preconditions must be fulfilled.
 These preconditions are described in the [Q&A](#qa) section below.
 The preconditions are:

 - CentOS\* 7.9.2009 must be installed on all the nodes (the controller and edge nodes) where the product is deployed.
 It is highly recommended to install the operating system using a minimal ISO image on nodes that will take part in deployment (obtained from inventory file).
 Also, do not make customizations after a fresh manual install because it might interfere with Ansible scripts and give unpredictable results during deployment.
 - Hosts for the Edge Controller (Kubernetes control plane) and Edge Nodes (Kubernetes nodes) must have proper and unique hostnames (i.e., not `localhost`).
 This hostname must be specified in `/etc/hosts` (refer to [Setup static hostname](#setup-static-hostname)).
 - SSH keys must be exchanged between hosts (refer to [Exchanging SSH keys between hosts](#exchanging-ssh-keys-between-hosts)).
 - A proxy may need to be set (refer to [Setting proxy](#setting-proxy)).
 - If a private repository is used, a Github\* token must be set up (refer to [GitHub token](#github-token)).
 - Refer to the [Configuring time](#configuring-time) section for how to enable Network Time Protocol (NTP) clients.

-- The Ansible inventory must be configured (refer to [Configuring inventory](#configuring-inventory)).
+- The Ansible inventory must be configured (refer to [Configuring the Inventory file](#configuring-the-inventory-file)).

 # Running playbooks

 The Network Edge deployment and cleanup is carried out via Ansible playbooks.
 The playbooks are run from the Ansible host.
 Before running the playbooks, an inventory file `inventory.yml` must be defined.
-The provided [deployment helper script](#running-playbooks) supports deploying multiple clusters as defined in the Inventory file.
+The provided [deployment helper scripts](#deployment-scripts) support deploying multiple clusters as defined in the Inventory file.

 The following subsections describe the playbooks in more details.